Book Review for “The Brotherhood of Book Hunters” by Raphaël Jerusalmy.

 However, there were enough of the actions and thoughts of the characters to keep me interested and the beautiful writing and superb translation certainly kept me reading.
 Even so, I’m still not completely sure if I fully understood what happened in the end.
 Because of this, I’d have to say that regular readers of adventure stories will probably enjoy this much more than I did, so while I’m warmly recommending it, I’m going to have to give it four out of five stars.

-“The Brotherhood of Book Hunters” by Raphaël Jerusalmy published by Europa Editions, released November, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks, iTunes (iBook), the Book Depository (free worldwide shipping), new or used from Alibris and Better World Books, or from an IndieBound store near you.
+“The Brotherhood of Book Hunters” by Raphaël Jerusalmy published by Europa Editions, released November, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks, iTunes (iBook), the Book Depository (free worldwide shipping), new or used from Alibris and Better World Books, or from an IndieBound store near you.